-Under Illinois spousal continuation law, however, a party to a civil union is eligible to continue coverage for up to 12 months where an employee is terminated.
-Even if there is a termination of the civil union, a party to a civil union is eligible to continue coverage for up to two years.
+Under Illinois spousal continuation law, however, civil union partners are eligible to continue coverage for up to 12 months after a partner is fired.
+Even if the civil union is dissolved, a party to a civil union is eligible to continue coverage for up to two years.
 If the non-employee is over the age of 55, then the coverage can last until that person is eligible for Medicare.

 There are also federal tax issues and concerns for parties to a civil union.
 For instance, health benefits for a non-employee partner will be treated as income and taxed to the employee, unless the partner qualifies as a dependant.
 Under Illinois law, those benefits are not taxable for state income tax purposes.